Ohio Nurse Practice Act (2 Hours)

 A certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist may provide care within their specialty, provided the nurse (D):

-- Obtains appropriate education from a recognized body of knowledge
+• Obtains appropriate education from a recognized body of knowledge similar to the nursing care that will be provided

-- Maintains documented evidence of these skills and abilities
+• Maintains documented evidence of the education received and their skills and abilities

-[This section covers subsections (A) thru (Q) of the OAC 4723-4-06, Standards of nursing practice promoting patient safety.]
+[This section covers subsections (A) through (Q) of the OAC 4723-4-06, Standards of nursing practice promoting patient safety.]

 (A–C) When providing direct nursing care to patients or engaging in nursing practice in person or by telecommunication, licensed nurses, certified nurse-midwives, certified nurse practitioners, certified registered nurse anesthetists, or clinical nurse specialists must display and identify their applicable title or initials (degree) or identify to each patient or healthcare provider the nurse’s title or initials (degree) as a registered nurse or licensed practical nurse.